-The objective data warehouse is to allow large amount of data to be easily accessible by the users.
-Hence allowing user to extract the information about the business as a whole.
-But we know that there could be some security restrictions applied on the data which can prove an obstacle for accessing the information.
-If the analyst has the restricted view of data then it is impossible to capture a complete picture of the trends within the business.
+The objective of a data warehouse is to make large amounts of data easily accessible to the users, hence allowing the users to extract information about the business as a whole.
+But we know that there could be some security restrictions applied on the data that can be an obstacle for accessing the information.
+If the analyst has a restricted view of data, then it is impossible to capture a complete picture of the trends within the business.

-The data from each analyst can be summarised and passed onto management where the different summarise can be created.
-As the aggregations of summaries cannot be same as that of aggregation as a whole so It is possible to miss some information trends in the data unless someone is analysing the data as a whole.
+The data from each analyst can be summarized and passed on to management where the different summaries can be aggregated.
+As the aggregations of summaries cannot be the same as that of the aggregation as a whole, it is possible to miss some information trends in the data unless someone is analyzing the data as a whole.

-Adding the security will affect the performance of the data warehouse, therefore it is worth determining the security requirements early as possible.
-Adding the security after the data warehouse has gone live, is very difficult.
+Adding security features affect the performance of the data warehouse, therefore it is important to determine the security requirements as early as possible.
+It is difficult to add security features after the data warehouse has gone live.

-During the design phase of data warehouse we should keep in mind that what data sources may be added later and what would be the impact of adding those data sources.
+During the design phase of the data warehouse, we should keep in mind what data sources may be added later and what would be the impact of adding those data sources.
 We should consider the following possibilities during the design phase.